javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 ![](bezier-train-over.svg)

-We moved the `y` coordinate of the 2nd point below zero, and for the 3rd point we made it over `1`, so the curve goes out of the "regular" quadrant.
+We moved the `y` coordinate of the 2nd point below zero and the 3rd point over `1`, so the curve goes out of the "regular" quadrant.
 The `y` is out of the "standard" range `0..1`.

 As we know, `y` measures "the completion of the animation process".
 The value `y = 0` corresponds to the starting property value and `y = 1` -- the ending value.
 So values `y<0` move the property beyond the starting `left` and `y>1` -- past the final `left`.